Rohan4201/Rohan4201.github.io/content/home/podcasts.md

 ---
-widget: podcasts
-#headless: true
+widget: blank  # Use 'blank' to allow custom HTML
+headless: true  # This ensures it's treated as a widget
 weight: 70

 title: Recent & Current Podcasts
 subtitle: Episodes That Inspire and Inform Me
-content:
-  # Page type to display.
-E.g. project.
-  page_type: podcasts
-#draft: false
-#type: widget # Ensure your theme supports custom sections

 design:
+  # Choose how many columns the section has.
+Valid values: '1' or '2'.
+  columns: '2'
+  # Add custom styles
-  css_style: 'podcast_css'
+  css_style: podcast_css
+  css_class: ""
 ---

+{{< partial "podcasts" . >}}